Prenuptial Agreements In California

 Guide To Prenuptial Agreements In California

-This guide helps you to determine when your California prenuptial agreement is valid.
-It also will help you avoid mistakes in making your prenup.
+This guide helps you to determine when your California prenuptial agreement is legally valid.
+It will help you avoid mistakes in making your prenup.
 A newly engaged couple in California may be very sensitive to discuss a prenuptial agreement.

 However, prenuptial agreements in California are practical.
 These contracts legally clarify and organize the couple’s assets, income, and debts prior to marriage.
 But strict California law must be obeyed for prenuptial agreements to be valid.